validator/validator/README.md

 ### Deployment to servlet container

-To run the checker inside of an existing servlet container such as Apache Tomcat you will need to deploy the `vnu.war` file to that server following its documentation.
+To run the vnu checker inside of an existing servlet container such as Apache Tomcat you will need to deploy the `vnu.war` file to that server following its documentation.
 For example, on Apache Tomcat you could do this using the [Manager][30] application or simply by copying the file to the `webapps` directory (since that is the default `appBase` setting).
 Typically you would see a message similar to the following in the `catalina.out` log file.

    [30]: https://tomcat.apache.org/tomcat-8.0-doc/manager-howto.html